scipy/scipy/doc/source/tutorial/stats.rst

    :include-source: 0

 This figure presents 2 sets of 256 points.
-The design of the left is a plain MC whereas the design of the right is a QMC design using the Sobol' method.
+The design of the left is a plain MC whereas the design of the right is a QMC design using the Sobol method.
 We clearly see that the QMC version is more uniform.
-The points are spread over the boundaries and there are less clusters or gaps.
+The points sample better near the boundaries and there are less clusters or gaps.

 One way to assess the uniformity is to use a measure called the discrepancy.
-Here the discrepancy of Sobol' points is better than crude MC.
+Here the discrepancy of Sobol points is better than crude MC.

-Coming back to the computation of the mean, QMC also advocate for better rate of convergence of the error.
-They can achieve :math:`O(n^{-1})` and even better rates on very smooth functions.
-Following, Sobol' method has a rate of :math:`O(n^{-1})`.
+Coming back to the computation of the mean, QMC methods also have better rates of convergence for the error.
+They can achieve :math:`O(n^{-1})` for this function, and even better rates on very smooth functions.
+This figure shows that the Sobol method has a rate of :math:`O(n^{-1})`:

 .. plot:: tutorial/stats/plots/qmc_plot_conv_mc_sobol.py
    :align: center
    :include-source: 0

-We refer to the documentation of the submodule :mod:`scipy.stats.qmc` for more mathematical details.
+We refer to the documentation of :mod:`scipy.stats.qmc` for more mathematical details.

 Calculate the discrepancy
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's consider 2 sets of points.
-From the figure bellow, it is clear that the design on the left covers more the space than the design on the right.
+Let's consider two sets of points.
+From the figure below, it is clear that the design on the left covers more of the space than the design on the right.
 This can be quantified using a :func:`~stats.qmc.discrepancy` measure.
 The lower the discrepancy, the more uniform a sample is.